-3.15 Disaster Preparedness Coordinator (EOC Coordinator)
+3.15 Emergency Preparedness Coordinator (EOC Coordinator)

-The Disaster Prepared Coordinator is on-call 24 hours a day, 7 days a week, and is advised of any such events by Fullerton Police Dispatch Center, Metro Cities Fire Authority Communications Center, City Departments, County of Orange Operational Area, Orange County Intelligence and Assessment Center, Cal OES, State Warning Center, or other agencies.
-The Disaster Preparedness Coordinator also has the responsibility to monitor and follow-up on any threat, unusual event, or situation that has the potential to impact the City of Fullerton, such as media reports, weather advisories, along with situation status and/or information.
-It is important to note that although the City constantly monitors the progression of events, the EOC is not considered activated, unless specifically noted.
-Should an event require an EOC activation, the Disaster Preparedness Coordinator has the authority to contact the Police Dispatch Center to make appropriate Staff notifications.
+The Emergency Preparedness Coordinator is on-call 24 hours a day, 7 days a week, and is advised of any such events by Fullerton Police Dispatch Center, Metro Cities Fire Authority Communications Center, City Departments, County of Orange Operational Area, Orange County Intelligence and Assessment Center, CAL-OES State Warning Center, or other agencies.
+The Emergency Preparedness Coordinator also has the responsibility to monitor and follow-up on any threat, unusual event, or situation that has the potential to impact the City of Fullerton, such as media reports, weather advisories, along with the situational status and/or information.
+It is important to note that although the City constantly monitors the progress of events, the EOC is not considered activated, unless specifically noted.
+Should an event require an EOC Activation, the Emergency Preparedness Coordinator has the authority to contact the Police dispatch Center to make appropriate Staff notifications.